Battle of Gabiene: Aftermath

-The battle's result was, like Paraitacene, inconclusive, with Eumenes still possessing a strong force.
+The battle's result was, like Paraitakene, inconclusive, with Eumenes still possessing a strong force.
 That evening, Eumenes attempted to convince the army to fight Antigonus again the next day.
 His army was reluctant, as they had just found out their camp had been plundered, the satraps wanted to retire to protect their satrapies.
 It was the Silver Shields who took matters into their own hands.
 Learning that Antigonus had their wives, children, servants and booty, they secretly opened negotiations with Antigonus.
 A deal was struck whereby Antigonus would return their baggage and families in return for Eumenes and a promise of future allegiance.
 The Silver Shields promptly arrested Eumenes and his senior officers and handed them over to Antigonus.

 Eumenes was put under heavy guard while Antigonus held a council to decide his fate.
 Demetrius and Nearchos urged Antigonus to spare Eumenes's life, but most of the council members insisted he execute Eumenes.
 So it was decided, then, and Eumenes met his end, his body being turned over to his friends for burial.
 Eudemus, who had come from India as an ally of Eumenes and was responsible for the recruitment of Eumenes' elephants and light infantry was also executed, as was the leader of the Argyraspides, Antigenes.

 The Macedonians of Eumenes's army were drawn into the ranks of Antigonus's army.
 Given the fickle loyalty of the Silver Shields (betraying Eumenes and Antigenes), Antigonus decided to send the 1,000 unruliest of them to the far off satrapy of Arachosia to fight in the frontier war with the Indians, the local satrap Sibyrtius was given special orders to regard them as expendable.